intranda/goobi-plugin-opac-generic-xml/docs/index_en.md

 Only one search query can be configured.
 Therefore the other search options can be hidden.
 This happens within the block `<searchFields>`.
 In the configuration described above, only one identifier can be searched for.

-The value of the `address`- attribute must contain the string {pv-id}, so that the plugin inserts the search value at the right place.
+The value of the `address`- attribute must contain the string `{pv-id}`, so that the plugin inserts the search value at the right place.
 E.g. to filter in a hotfolder based on the file name e.g. `/import/hotfolder/{pv.id}.xml`.

 The plugin can also read files from the file system if needed.
 For example from a hotfolder where files are stored.
 To do this, the following must be observed.
 The string in `address` must begin with `file://` and the file must have a unique name that corresponds to the process title, for example.